 - Brunei Darussalam offers a favourable tax climate.
 Businesses operating in Brunei Darussalam are exempted from paying taxes on Personal Income, Payroll, Goods and Services, and Capital Gains.
 Learn more about the applicable taxes your business may be required to pay.

 - Employees Trust Fund contributions – locally known as Tabung Amanah Pekerja or “TAP” – are mandatory for all businesses.
 Learn more about TAP services or log on to your TAP company account and pay contributions online via the e-Amanah system.

 - If your company earns under B$1million in revenue per year you are also exempted from the submission of audited financial statements, but you will still be required to file income tax returns and contribute to your employees’ provident fund.

 - Tax Returns can be filed online by a registered tax agent through the System for Tax and Revenue Services (STARs), saving you time to focus on your business.
-Learn how it works and stay updated on the latest tax news and announcements here.
+Learn how it works and stays updated on the latest tax news and announcements here.

 - You are automatically registered to both e-Amanah and STARs upon registration of your business.